The Mergers & Acquisitions Litigation Review: China

 - repurchase of their shares at a reasonable price;

-- void the board resolution or shareholder resolution in relation to the M&A transaction;
+- voiding the board resolution or shareholder resolution in relation to the M&A transaction;

 - damages for the losses suffered by them or by the company (in the case of derivative lawsuits); and

-- void or revoke the underlying transaction documents for the M&A transaction.
+- voiding or revoking the underlying transaction documents for the M&A transaction.

 iv Advisers and third parties

 In M&A transactions, independent advisers and other professional services providers such as auditors, lawyers and asset evaluation companies are usually engaged to provide professional opinions and facilitate the transaction process.
 These third parties should undertake a duty of diligence and may be subject to contractual or tort liability if their clients suffer losses due to their defective professional services.
 For instance, according to the Several Provisions on the Trial of Compensation Cases for Civil Tort Involving Accounting Firms Engaging in the Audit Business issued by the Supreme People's Court (SPC), an auditor should bear compensation liabilities for losses arising from reasonable reliance on the false audit reports issued by the auditor.27

 In addition, it is not only the buyers and sellers who may be entitled to claim damages from third parties (including advisers and other professional services providers) in M&A transactions.
 Pursuant to the PRC Company Law, shareholders of these transaction parties who separately or aggregately hold 1 per cent or more of the total shares for 180 consecutive days or more may also initiate derivative lawsuits on behalf of the company against these third parties.28